 Start by recognizing AI’s multiple benefits and implications and end by making a plan for its application.

 Artificial Intelligence (AI) is like electricity must have been 140 years ago.
 We may not yet be able to properly imagine how it will affect our lives, but organizations need to start thinking about how AI can be applied to and improve everyday practice.

-The AI in Practice program is therefore not about difficult algorithms and complex programming.
-Rather, it is for anyone, regardless of their professional background or job role, who is interested in learning how to develop a plan for the application of AI in their organization.
-This applies to managers who want to know what AI can do for their companies to data analysts and consultants who want to understand how AI can be applied in their business processes.
+We can’t just leave this to the coding elite either.
+This program is therefore not about difficult algorithms and complex programming.
+Rather, it is for anyone, regardless of their professional background or job role, who is interested in learning how to prepare for and apply AI in their own situation, for instance:

-Both courses present ideas and case studies for actual situations based on the latest AI research conducted in the Research Labs of the Innovation Center for Artificial Intelligence (ICAI) in the Netherlands where government, industry and universities collaborate.
+This program has been developed by Delft University of Technology and the Innovation Center for Artificial Intelligence Academy (ICAI) in the Netherlands.
+ICAI is a national initiative involving industry, universities and government in the area of AI research and applications.
 Case studies presented include contributions from top Dutch universities, public institutions and AI experts from companies such as ING, Ahold Delhaize, Elsevier, KPN and Thirona.